-An outgrowth of the OSR (Old School Renaissance) movement, which has given birth to many games that clone early versions of D&D. DCC focuses on evoking the tone of early D&D, before the success of D&D and the solidification of fantasy as a genre with well-known tropes.
+An outgrowth of the OSR (Old School Renaissance) movement, which has given birth to many games that clone early versions of D&D. Dungeon Crawl Classics focuses on evoking the tone of early D&D before the solidification of fantasy as a genre with well-known tropes.

 The game is written with D&D veterans in mind, and the massive rulebook incorporates hundreds of illustrations created in the style of 1970s fantasy roleplaying.

 Return to the glory days of fantasy with the Dungeon Crawl Classics Role Playing Game.
 Adventure as 1974 intended you to, with modern rules grounded in the origins of sword & sorcery.
 Fast play, cryptic secrets, and a mysterious past await you: turn the page…